eltitopera/AllTweetsFromHashtag/README.md

 and the second container:
 > docker build -t tweets .

+In docker-compose.yaml file you can add the hashtags to listen in the enviroment variable "hashtag" inside twitter service.
+> hashtags: #JuevesDeArquitectura, #Arquitectura

+and config the mode, there are three modes:
+ - __all__ get old and new tweets
+ - __stream__ the new tweets (streaming)
+ - __old__ get all old tweets

 The next containers will be download in the official repository